Yashwanth6309/Agile-PMO-Implementation-Daimler-Trucks-North-America/README.md

 ## ✅ Conclusion

-The Agile PMO will position Daimler Trucks North America as a responsive, innovation-driven leader in the global automotive market — capable of adapting quickly to customer needs, breaking down operational silos, and delivering sustainable value at scale.
+The Agile PMO will position Daimler Trucks North America as a responsive, innovation-driven leader in the global automotive market, capable of adapting quickly to customer needs, breaking down operational silos, and delivering sustainable value at scale.

 ---